marktennenhouse/html-games/README.md

 ## Performance Tracking Integration

-The piano build includes optional reporting through the Piano Skill Tracker system:
+The Flappy Bird build includes optional reporting through the Piano Skill Tracker system:

 - `piano-tracker.js` is bundled locally (copied from the tracker game's integration package).
 - Configure the API endpoint and identifiers inside the `TRACKING_SETTINGS` block in `game.js`.